Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 Due diligence and risk assessment

 We continue to raise awareness of modern slavery and a due diligence questionnaire forms part of the onboarding process with new suppliers.
-It is also sent to a selection of existing suppliers to proactively assess risks relating to human rights, transparency and awareness, among others.
-Our suppliers indicated they have initiatives to eliminate all risks relating to human rights violations in their organisation and supply chain.
-Mediclinic representatives are equipped with information on modern slavery and related activities, how to identify worker exploitation and how to report such instances.
+It was also sent to a selection of existing suppliers during the reporting period to proactively assess risks relating to human rights, transparency and awareness, among others.
+Our suppliers indicated they have policies and related initiatives to eliminate the risk of human rights violations in their organisation and supply chain.

 We do not tolerate any human rights violations and will continue to ensure that no form of modern slavery, human trafficking or related exploitation occurs in any part of our operations.
 We recognise our responsibility to eliminate illegal practices that encroach and infringe upon human rights.